sivakumar-sivaprakasam/filestorageserver/README.md

 - Docker Desktop
 - CURL or Postman

-Following services are exposed from this File Storage Server Application
+Following services are exposed in this application

 - Upload a file
 - Delete a file